What is the impact of AI on SEO in 2021 [Experts’ Opinion]

-For example, by 2020, it is estimated that 50 percent of searches will be voice-based.
+For example, by the end of 2021, it is estimated that 50 percent of searches will be voice-based.
 Google has understood the rise of voice search and has outfitted the Google Assistant to understand natural conversation better.

 In many ways, search engines like Google are taking more advantage of machine learning and AI to provide sharper results.
 They are offering a variety of channels for consumers to search for what they need.